0x779/compakt/README.md

 ![Compakt](https://i.imgur.com/8cRTkgd.png)
-## Simple asset packing plugin for Unreal Engine 4
+## Simple asset packing plugin for Unreal Engine 4 and 5
 ___

 **compakt** is an easy to use plugin for Unreal Engine 4 which exports assets as `.upack` files (Feature/Content packs) which can be easily imported into another project and retains dependencies.